 In these vegan dinner rolls, I like to use a combination of oil and vegan butter.
 I have made them both ways as in all-vegan butter or all oil, and the combination of both gives it the best texture for the best vegan dinner rolls.

 But if you want to use all one or the other that's okay too.

 Like I said above these vegan dinner rolls are perfect for the middle of the week, or fancy enough to make for a holiday meal or dinner party.

 And with them being so fast to make, you can make them and move on to your next big step in your holiday meal prep.

 We like to have these with pretty much all soups or sometimes we use them as the bun to a sandwich.

-My kids can’t get enough of these vegan dinner rolls.
+My kids can’t get enough of these vegan perfect yeast rolls.
 They would prefer just to have these for dinner and nothing else, but we all know that doesn’t fly.